claimchain/claimchain-core/README.rst

 Interpreting chains
 -------------------

-Having access to the store (dictionary) containing other user's chain, and a head of this user's chain, one can use ``View`` interface to interpret their chain
+Having access to the store (dictionary) containing other user's chain, and a head of this user's chain, one can use the ``View`` interface.

 Here is how Carol can interpret Alice's claimchain, assuming Alice's store is ``alice_store``, the head of her chain is ``alice_head``, and ``params`` is Carol's ``LocalParams`` object::